-If you’re flying for the first time, you might be excited, a little nervous or a combination of the two.
+If you’re flying for the first time or haven't flown in a while because of the pandemic, you might be excited, a little nervous or a combination of the two.
 But honestly, being a passenger on a plane is no stress.
 All you have to do is gather the right documents, turn up on time and sit back and relax.

 The first step that any first-time flyer should take is to learn the airport procedures before taking their flight.
 Watch our handy video that will take you through each step.

 COVID update: Since COVID-19, some of these airport procedures may have changed slightly.
 For example, before or at check-in, on some airlines or on flights to certain countries, you may be required to provide special documentation in order to board the flight.
 This can include: a negative COVID test, a health declaration or a passenger locator form.
 Before your flight, it's important to check the rules of the airline that you're flying on, as well as the travel restrictions of the country you're flying to before.